Consolidating financial statements: Is it worth it?

 • IFRS: Assets are listed opposite of GAAP order with the least to most liquidity.

-4. Revaluation Of Assets
+4. Revaluation of assets

 The value will likely fluctuate during an asset's life, leading to the need for a revaluation.
 Revaluation can lead to money saved in the case of an asset needing repairs – if it’s at the end of its life, the company can get rid of it vs. paying more for repairs.